MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-audit.md

    1. Select **Save** button to save changes.

-`pgaudit` [documentation](https://github.com/`pgaudit`/`pgaudit`/blob/master/README.md#settings) provides the definition of each parameter.
+Th official [documentation](https://github.com/`pgaudit`/`pgaudit`/blob/master/README.md#settings) of `pgaudit` provides the definition of each parameter.
 Test the parameters first and confirm that you're getting the expected behavior.

 For example, setting `pgaudit.log_client` to ON not only writes audit events to the server log, but also sends them to client processes (like psql).
 This setting should generally be left disabled. <br> <br>
 `pgaudit.log_level` is only enabled when `pgaudit.log_client` is on.